 Sondheim has said that his “Sweeney Todd” was about obsession.
 “Todd is a man bent on personal revenge, the way we all are, in one way or another.”

-Tickets are $40, $35 for balcony seating.
+Tickets are $40.
 There is a $5 discount for members and a $2 discount for seniors and veterans.
 For more information and to purchase tickets, visit artsonthecape.org, or call 508-428-0669.
 Cotuit Center for the Arts is at 4404 Route 28 in Cotuit.

 # # #